Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFi.rst

 NA

-.. note :: “WiFi.h” must be included to use the class function.
+.. note :: "WiFi.h" must be included to use the class function.

 **WiFiClass::disconnect**
 -------------------------